philipnyakwaka1/rentals-management-system/README.md

-# land-atlas
+#Rentals Management System
-This repository contains code to manage spatial data
+This repository integrates geographic and non-geographic attributes to organize, store, and manage rental information effectively.